FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 9. Confidence & Data Quality Notes

-- Well-Established Data: Basic chemical and sensory properties are well-documented.
+- Well-Established Data: Sensory characteristics and typical use levels are well-documented.

 Citation hooks: FlavScents